alexcarpenter/alexcarpenter.me/src/content/jobs/hashicorp.md

   - Framer Motion
 ---

-Lead Web Engineer on the core web team, helping build and maintain public-facing HashiCorp websites and web applications with Next.js.
+Lead Web Engineer on the core web team, helped build and maintain public-facing HashiCorp websites and web applications with Next.js.